 Investing in Iowa's Future

 Iowa Farm Bureau believes in cultivating individuals with great character, a strong work ethic and exceptional leadership skills.
 That’s why we are title sponsor of the Iowa Girls High School Athletic Union and the Iowa High School Athletic Association.
 We also provide nearly $500,000 in annual scholarships for college students.
 Farm Bureau provides support for the Iowa Agriculture Literacy Foundation (IALF).
 The IALF mission includes education of Iowa’s students and teachers about agriculture.
 The Agriculture in the Classroom Teacher Supplement Grant Program initiates new projects or expands existing projects that promote ag literacy.
 IFBF is also proud to partner with the Iowa 4-H and Iowa FFA Foundations and other organizations that prepare the next generation of agricultural innovators.

 Health & Wellness

 Promoting Quality Healthcare for Iowans

 We believe in healthy, vibrant communities where people don’t have to choose between farming and staying healthy; between paying for food and utilities and paying for prescriptions.
 Through our comprehensive health care program, Farm Bureau members have access to everything from quality health insurance and supplemental health benefits, to preventive and innovative community health services.
-Learn more here.
+Learn more about our health and wellness benefits.
 We also work to keep physicians in rural communities.
 Every year, the Iowa Academy of Family Physicians Foundation (IAFPF) and the Iowa Farm Bureau Foundation award four scholarships to medical residents and students who plan to pursue careers in rural Iowa communities after graduation.

 People quietly doing extraordinary things to help people in need is at the core of what it means to be an “Iowan” and what farmers have done for decades.
-Iowa Farm Bureau believes this “neighbor-helping-neighbor” way of life is central to giving back to the great people of our state.
-That’s why we support many great causes.
+Iowa Farm Bureau believes this “neighbor-helping-neighbor” way of life is the core principle of why it is important to invest in the great people of our state.